 To achieve this, the Skin Diagnostician will examine both intrinsic and extrinsic factors to determine pre-dispositions, triggers and contributing factors to the causes of anomalous conditions.

 The understanding the processes of the skin’s various cells and systems that are affected by the conditions helps signpost the most effective treatment solution.

 This is in part achieved by applying the logic of the cascade effect to help restore homeostasis of the effected cells and systems in a complementary synergistic manner.

 This may all sound like Science and Dermatology; and it is to a point; this is true Dermal Science.
 By applying this knowledge, many of the skin conditions that clients take to Aestheticians and Beauty Therapists can be effectively treated with greater confidence and better outcomes.

 Becoming a Skin Diagnostician is a key step to proficiency as a skin treatment professional.
 All it takes is a willingness to learn and the motivation to be the best you can, and deserve to be.

 If you already have graduated from recognized aesthetics/beauty therapy training up to level 3 or 4, then you should be able to undertake Skin Diagnostician training without difficulty.

 The most respected and industry leading training available to become a Skin Diagnostician is the renowned Advanced Skin Analysis program from Pastiche Training.
-Available as an e-learning course, the 5 module, 52 unit course is around 65-70 contact hours and can be completed part-time in as little 3-4 months if study time permits.
+Available as an e-learning course, the 7 module, 56 unit (lesson) course is around 65-70 contact hours and can be completed part-time in as little 3-4 months if study time permits.

 Every month, hundreds of people just like you are gaining new skills and creating a better future for themselves; either for their own career and employment aspirations or for their businesses.